-A company's core values, ethos and beliefs are often just as important as their objectives and strategy – so it makes sense that pre-employment personality tests have increased in popularity, as employers seek to find out more about the people they're hiring.
+A company's core values, ethos, and beliefs are often just as important as its objectives and strategy – so it makes sense that pre-employment personality tests have increased in popularity, as employers seek to find out more about the people they're hiring.

 It will give you more of an insight into how they're likely to fit within a role or team than their professional history ever could.

 When tailored to the role you're hiring for and designed to assess the key traits and competencies you're looking (or not looking) for, pre-employment personality tests can be a really valuable resource for employers and recruiters seeking to understand more about the personality types of those they're assessing for a role.

 A personality test can help you to get a good idea of someone's key competencies, a nuanced look at their character, a view as to how they are likely to fit within a wider team, and even a direct comparison between the candidate's character and the requirements of the role they're applying for.